 Kryzanowski also uses his Rocket Dollar account to invest with private equity funds focused on the self-storage industry.
 He enjoys the social impact of investing in local restaurants, as well as the checkbook-level control he has using his Rocket Dollar Self-Directed Individual Retirement Account.

-“It gives me the option invest in what I want and not blindly allow others to control my retirement dollars,” he says.
+“It gives me the option to invest in what I want and not blindly allow others to control my retirement dollars,” he says.
 “I can invest in tangible “hard” assets in the self-storage industry, as well as small business owners and entrepreneurs in my local community.”

 These are some of the many ways investors can use a Rocket Dollar account to grow their personal retirement wealth.
 It takes just a few minutes to open and start unlocking the full investment power of your 401(k) retirement dollars.